wzdflaaa/TAPB/README.md

-# TAPB: An Interventional Debiasing Framework for Alleviating Target Prior Bias in Drug-Target Interaction Prediction
+# TAPB: An Interventional Debiasing Framework for Alleviating Target Prior Bias in Drug-Target Interaction Prediction:star:

 This repository contains the PyTorch implementation of **TAPB**, which aims to alleviate target prior bias in DTI prediction.